dmyersturnbull/tyrannosaurus/README.md

 These include [black](https://github.com/psf/black), [isort](https://github.com/timothycrosley/isort),
 [mypy](http://mypy-lang.org/), and [coveragepy](https://github.com/nedbat/coveragepy).

-Consider using [PyPi's test repository](https://test.pypi.org) before uploading to the main one.
+Consider using [PyPi’s test repository](https://test.pypi.org) before uploading to the main one.
-Note that you still can't delete it or update it with the same version number.
+Note that you still can’t delete it or update it with the same version number.
-Here's the command:
+Here’s the command:

 ```
 python -m twine upload --repository-url https://test.pypi.org/legacy/ dist/*